Ibn Abi Asim: Works

 Ibn Abi Asim compiled numerous Prophetic traditions into two volumes, organized into chapters based on different theological and creed-related topics.
-He had also written about the first-generation Muslim and Umayyad caliph, Mu'awiyah, though the work is now lost.
-Likewise, the exact topic has eluded historians, with Al-Suyuti claiming it was a book on Mu'awiyah's dreams, while Ibn Hajar referred to it as a book on Mu'awiyah's virtues.
+He had also written about the first-generation Muslim and Umayyad caliph, Mu'awiya, though the work is now lost.
+Likewise, the exact topic has eluded historians, with Al-Suyuti claiming it was a book on Mu'awiya's dreams, while Ibn Hajar referred to it as a book on Mu'awiya's virtues.
 It is not known whether the topic Ibn Abi Asim's essay was actually disputed, or if he had simply written about both topics.